spamty/standalone/CONFIG.md

  * `hcaptcha` for hCaptcha (free and recommended); you will need to create an account at <https://www.hcaptcha.com/> and set your site key and private key.
  * `recaptcha` for Google ReCaptcha; you will need to sign up at <https://google.com/recaptcha> and set your site key and private key.
- * `html` for simple checkbox; this is the default value but it is very unsecure and should not be used.
+ * `html` for simple checkbox with HTML and Javascript; this is the default value but it is very unsecure and should not be used.
- * `php` for your local version of Securimage; you will need to install the software from <https://www.phpcaptcha.org/>.
+ * `php` for your local version of Securimage; you will need to install the software from <https://www.phpcaptcha.org/> in `./vendor/dapphp/securimage/`.

 For hcaptcha and recaptcha you also have to enter your valid site key and secret key that can be obtained after you signed up.